9 Signs You’re Not Getting Enough Calcium

 You’re lactose intolerant

 If dairy makes you sick, it could also leave you low in calcium.
-Low-fat dairy products such as milk, yogurt, and cheeses like parmesan, gruyere, mozzarella, American, and cheddar are some of the richest sources of calcium.
-Try adding other surprising calcium-rich foods to your diet, such as Brewer’s yeast, dried figs, hazelnuts, and soy or rice milk.
+Dairy products such as milk, yogurt, and cheeses like ricotta, mozzarella, and cheddar are some of the richest sources of calcium, according to the National Osteoporosis Foundation.
+Try adding other surprising calcium-rich foods to your diet such as dried figs, almonds, and soy or rice milk.
 Not sure if this applies to you?
 Learn the signs you could be lactose intolerant.

 - National Institutes of Health: “Osteoporosis: Peak Bone Mass in Women.”